fluencelabs/nox/docs/protocol.md

 ## Batch validation

 Batch validators are able to locate blocks that should be checked using the checkpoints stored in Ethereum contract.
-The validator chooses one of the checkpoints and downloads the manifest complementary to it using available Swarm receipt.
+The validator chooses one of the checkpoints and downloads the manifest complementary to it using the suitable Swarm receipt.
 Now, the validator can unwind the chain until the next checkpoint by following receipts stored in each manifest and also download corresponding transactions.

 ```go
 func FetchSubchain(sideContract SideContract, index int) ([]Manifest, []Transactions) {